First points of entry and non-first points of entry for vessels

 International vessels must comply with the permissions and conditions contained on the FPOE determination.
 Each determination lists:

-- permissions for particular classes of vessels, animals, plants or goods that may be landed at the port
+- permissions for particular classes of vessels or goods that may be landed at the port

 - any conditions associated with the port as a first point of entry.

-The master, owner or agent of the vessel must ensure the goods they are importing are only landed at ports that are determined as FPOEs for those goods, unless permission has been granted under section 146 of the Biosecurity Act.
+The master, owner or agent of the vessel must ensure the goods that are onboard are only landed at ports that are determined as FPOEs for those goods, unless permission has been granted under section 146 of the Biosecurity Act.

-Further information about landing goods at a non-first point of entry for those goods can be
+Further information about landing goods at a non-first point of entry for those goods.

 Biosecurity Entry Points (BEPs)